preethamam/AutomaticPanoramicImageStitching-AutoPanoStitch-MATLAB/README.md

 note = {Condition assessment, Crack localization, Crack change detection, Synthetic crack generation, Sewer pipe condition assessment, Mechanical systems defect detection and quantification}
 }
 ```

-# Known issues
-1. Bundle adjustment using the `lsqnonlin` in MATLAB is computationally slow.
-2. Panoramic images needs to be straightened, some of the panoramas will be skewed.

-# Adaptation of open source
-Bundle adjustment functions in MATLAB are adapted from the [Kevin Luo's GitHub Repo](https://github.com/kluo8128/cs231_project) and heavily improved.

 # Licensing
 The original implementation of the automatic panaroma stitching by Dr. Matthew Brown was written in C++ and patent licensed under the University of British Columbia.
 This is being programmed and made available to public for academic and research purposes only.
 Please cite the relevant citations as provided in the main file.